-To study this course, you will need 5 GCSEs, including English and Maths at grade 5 or above.
-You must also have a 5 or above in GCSE Geography.
+To study this course, you will need five GCSEs, including English and Maths.
+You must also have a grade 5 or above in GCSE Geography.

 You will be required to do a minimum of 36 hours of work experience.
 This is usually completed in a week during your first year in term time, where you will have the opportunity to explore a career field which takes your interest.
 In the lead-up to this week, you will be asked to create an exciting CV during a group tutorial period.
 The aim of this activity is to give you an idea of what full-time employment is like and to help you think about which career you would like to follow.

 As geography is such a broad subject, it opens many doors into university life.
 This qualification will prepare you for a wide variety of courses, from traditional human and physical geography to environmental science, climate change, economics, development, marine biology, oceanography, seismic exploration and more.The careers made possible by studying geography are numerous, but a few would include: meteorologist, hydrologist, volcanologist, geologist, geophysicist, storm chaser, surveyor and town planner.